wp-plugins/multiple-roles/readme.txt

 = Who can edit users roles? =

 Anyone with the `edit_users` capability.
-By default, that means only administrators and, on multi-site networks, super admins.
+By default, that means only administrators and network administrators on multi-site.

 = Can you edit your own roles? =

-If you're a network admin on a multi-site setup, yes, you can edit your roles in sites on that network.
+If you're a network administrator on a multi-site setup, yes, you can edit your roles in sites of that network.
 Otherwise, no. This is how WordPress works normally too.

 = I'm on the user edit screen - where's the checklist of roles? =